Moreno Valley Workers' Compensation Attorney

 Workers’ compensation also gives you the right to deny any offers or requests your employer may make in an attempt to avoid payment of your claim.
 An employer that harasses you, punishes you, makes your working environment unnecessarily difficult, or otherwise retaliates against you in any way after you make a workers’ compensation claim is engaging in illegal behavior and can face serious penalties.
 Influencing you against filing the claim or trying to convince you to use your personal health insurance for medical treatment are common tactics.
 A Moreno Valley workers’ compensation lawyer can help you handle this kind of situation to ensure the preservation of your rights.

-What Injuries Does Workers Compensation Cover?
+What Injuries Does Workers Compensation Cover in Moreno Valley, CA?

 A workers’ compensation award covers at least half of the total expenses related to a work injury.
 It will cover the total cost of medical treatment and usually supplies income replacement at around two thirds of what you would have earned during the time you are unable to work.
 This system also enables recovery from long-term injuries or illnesses caused or worsened as you performed your work duties.
 Working can worsen pre-existing conditions, lead to physical or mental conditions due to stress, or create repetitive motion injuries, such as tendonitis or chronic back issues.